AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 Go to https://github.com/AllieRays/dev-assessment and fork the repository to a sites directory on your local machine.

 ## Step five: Add an upstream to your forked repo
-`git remote set-url upstream git@github.com:AllieRays/dev-assessment.git` run `git pull upstream master`
+`git remote set-url upstream git@github.com:AllieRays/dev-assessment.git` \
+run `git pull upstream master`

 ## Step six: Create ssh keys and add them to github.
-`ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` () cd to your ssh file
+`ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` \
+() cd to your ssh file \
 () cat your key ` C:\USERS\[username]\.ssh` \
 () Add your key to your github account.  \
 ... () Go to https://github.com/settings/keys and add a new ssh key  \
 ....() save the key as dev_assessment_key \
-....() type in `ssh-agent -s your_key_name` \
+....() type in `ssh-agent -s your_key_name`

 ## Step seven: Clone your repo with SSH
 `git clone git@github.com:[your-github-handle]/dev-assessment.git`

-## Step eight: Install vagrant plugins
+## step eight: run cmder as admin
+Open Cmder.
+In Cmder, right-click on the toolbar, click 'New Console...', then check the 'Run as administrator' checkbox and click Start.
+You need to run Cmder as an administrator

+run the following command
-vagrant plugin install vagrant-vbguest vagrant plugin install vagrant-hostsupdater
+vagrant plugin install vagrant-vbguest \
+** Versions: Make sure you're running the latest releases of Vagrant, VirtualBox, and Ansible—as of early 2019, Drupal VM recommends: Vagrant 2.2.x, VirtualBox 6.0.x, and Ansible 2.7.x \
+`vagrant plugin install vagrant-vbguest` \
+ `vagrant plugin install vagrant-hostsupdater`

 ## Step nine: Composer
 Run Composer to install dependencies  \